 Plans, schedules, coordinates, and manages the operations of the District's application and system software and data center.

 Plans and manages operations related to the design, implementation, and maintenance of large scale, complex application and system software such as Enterprise Resource Planning (ERP) systems, database systems, computer operating systems, application development tools, and systems management tools and utilities.

 Plans and schedules application and system software analysis, design, and implementation activities; assigns projects; reviews progress, and prepares status reports.

-Assures that adequate technical support and advice are provided and policies and procedures are adhered to by the colleges and to the Office of Information Technology.
+Ensures that adequate technical support and advice are provided and policies and procedures are adhered to by the colleges and to the Office of Information Technology.

 Evaluates, selects, and oversees the use of systems management software to monitor system activities at multiple sites.

-Assures that software systems work is coordinated with applications systems work to maximize efficiency of the District's computer and network systems.
+Ensures that software systems work is coordinated with applications systems work to maximize efficiency of the District's computer and network systems.

 Provides technical expertise in the complex and technically difficult phases of software systems projects.

 Plans, oversees, and monitors the establishment of system security controls.

 Oversees the evaluation of new software technologies, prepares cost-benefit analyses, and makes recommendations regarding their applicability to the District.